 Writing in 3-D, Part II: Description

-Three-dimensional writing is the art of surrounding readers with your story, pulling them in and making them a part of it rather than just a reader.
+3-D writing is the art of surrounding readers with your story, pulling them in and making them a part of it rather than just a reader.
 Dialogue, Description and Despair are three key facets: the three Ds of 3-D writing.
-Next up: Description.
+Next up:

 Much like dialogue, there is a perfect amount of description your story should have.
 Unfortunately, there is no formula to calculate it.
 Too little, and the reader can’t visualize the scene, picture herself in it, or know what the characters look like.
 Too much, and the reader’s senses overload with minutiae.
 Too much actually makes it more difficult for a reader to grasp the images.

 Are some characters ciphers?
 A generic human male-shape with no face and no distinguishing features?
 Even for a secondary or minor character, there needs to be something that helps the reader picture the person in the scene.

 Have you read (or written) a story where every time a new character walks in, the writer stops the story cold to describe the person in a pointless level of detail?

 Laurie sat at the bar, depressed.
 She glanced occasionally toward the door.
 Then he walked in.
 He was tall, handsome and well-dressed, and caught her eye immediately.

 Okay, he’s tall.
 How tall?
 Six-foot one-inch, or seven-five?
 Handsome?
 What does handsome look like?
 Might not every woman have a slightly different definition of the term (within some range, at least)?
 Well-dressed?
 In a suit and tie, or casual?
 Expensive or just neat?
 On weekends, I consider myself well-dressed if I have on a pair of jeans with only one knee worn through.